SURREAL ADVENTURES

 ‘Yet who are we to judge what other cultures believe?’
 I asked.

-‘Yes, I’m familiar with some of his writings since Mo also seemed very conversant with these teachings.’
+‘Yes, I’m familiar with some of his writings,’ I said.
+‘Mo also seemed very conversant with his teachings.’

-‘Then you might be familiar with what I have to say about this.
-Notwithstanding the tenets of Darwin’s mechanistic bottom-up theory of evolution, spiritual essence exists prior to manifestation in material form.
-It’s not so much about what happens with time and chance, rather, the involution of conscious thought.’
+Then you might be familiar with what I have to say on this matter.
+Despite the tenets of Darwin’s mechanistic, bottom-up theory of evolution, essence exists prior to manifesting in material form.
+It’s not primarily about what occurs through time and chance; rather, it concerns the involution of conscious thought.

-‘So, what do you think; would you say Swedenborg was on to something?’
+‘So, what do you think?
+Would you say Swedenborg was on to something?’

 ‘According to Mo and Eli, he was spot on, but I’m not sure my colleagues would agree.’

-‘Realise that some manifestations are perceived as material, while others are less tangible, as with music, poetry and other artistic expressions.
-Regardless, once a thought-pattern becomes in-formed, it crystallises into a thoughtform or, as more exotic traditions call it, an egregore.[39]
+‘Then go with Swedenborg.
+He was right about most everything, having his roots in the Pleiadian galaxy, to which he returned.
+Realise that some manifestations are perceived as material, while others are less tangible, as with music, poetry and other artistic expressions.
+Regardless, once a thought pattern becomes in-formed, it becomes a crystallised thoughtform or, as more exotic traditions call it, an egregore.[6]
+It may then continue to propagate in some form of material expression.’

-‘Regardless, this tells how your cyber technology recently came into existence, as it will continue to progress for as long as desired.
-Though these latent technologies have always remained enfolded in the universe, they didn’t seem to exist, even a few decades ago, simply because humans lacked the vision for what was possible.
+‘Nevertheless, this is indicative of how your cyber technology recently came into existence.
+Though these latent technologies have always remained enfolded in the universe, they didn’t manifest on Earth until a few decades ago, simply because humans lacked the vision for what was possible.
+But when there was a sufficient mass of thought, new technology emerged by configuring and reconfiguring mathematical patterns.
+Technology evolves through the human mind and, by extension, through AI, expressing itself in countless forms.

 ‘Had they understood how everyone possesses the ability to manifest thoughts, both good and evil, this realisation may have put them on the right track.
 It’s not all that difficult to solve this conundrum when you begin to reason from the correct premises.’